-1. Am I entitled to vacation pay?
+1. Am I entitled to vacations, paid or unpaid?

-Public Employees.
-If you work for a state or local government agency, your employer’s policies are not covered by the same laws as private employers so most rules in this Fact Sheet do not apply.
+Public Employees: If you work for a state or local government agency, your employer’s policies are not covered by the same laws as private employers so most rules in this Fact Sheet do not apply.

-2. How do I “earn” vacation time?
+3. How do I “earn” vacation time?

-Under the law, your vacation time is considered wages.
+Under California law, your vacation time is considered wages.
 Most vacation plans provide that your vacation time “accrues” at a rate proportional to the amount of time that you have worked for your employer.
 For example, if you get 2 weeks (10 work days) of vacation per year, you will have earned (accrued) 5 days of vacation after 6 months of work (or 0.42 days per pay period if you are paid twice a month).
 Even if your employer tells you that you are not allowed to take that two weeks of vacation until the year is over, you are actually earning a part of it every pay period that you work.
 Therefore, if you quit or get fired before the year ends, you get paid for the days of vacation time that you earned but did not take.

-3. Can my employer have different vacation policies for different types of employees?
+4. Can my employer have different vacation policies for different types of employees?

 Generally, yes.
 Your employer is usually permitted to have different vacation and/or sick leave policies for different categories of employees.
 For example, an employer is allowed to give three weeks paid vacation to exempt employees and two weeks’ vacation to non-exempt employees.
 If you are a temporary or probationary employee, you may not be eligible for vacation benefits because employers sometimes have policies that say you cannot earn vacation time if you are in a probationary period.
 A probationary period can last 30 days, 60 days, or even one year.
 However, if your employer has a personnel policy that says you are on probation, but also has a vacation policy that gives you “credit” for vacation earned during probation, you actually begin earning that vacation on the very first day of the probation period.

-4. Can my employer tell me when I can take my vacation time?
+5. Can my employer tell me when I can take my vacation time?

 Yes.
-Your employer can tell you when and how long you take a vacation.
+Your employer can tell you when and how long you can take a vacation.
 Just because you have earned vacation does not mean that you have the right to use it whenever you want.
-You need to work out your vacation schedule with your employer, or follow its policy for requesting vacation time.
+You need to work out your vacation schedule with your employer or follow its policy for requesting vacation time.
 Generally, it is good idea to ask your employer to approve your vacation request in writing and to give you a copy of your request.

 However, your employer can put a reasonable “cap” on the amount of vacation time that you can save up.
 In that case, if you save up the maximum amount of vacation time allowed by your employer, then you cannot earn any additional time until you use some vacation time.
 (For example, if your employer “caps” the amount of vacation time that you can earn at 150 hours, then you cannot save any more than 150 vacation hours at a time, even if you earn more than 150 hours.
 Later, if you use some of your vacation time, you can earn more again, but only up to the 150 hour maximum.)
-Your employer may also provide you with payments as a substitute for vacation time when you reach the limit.
-In other words, your employer can choose to give you money instead of paid time off, but s/he does not have to.

-You quit, get fired, or your contract ends.
 If you leave your job before you have used all of the vacation time that you have earned, your employer must pay you for the vacation days that you did not take.
 Those vacation days are paid at your final rate of pay.
 Because the money that you receive for your unused vacation is considered wages, your employer must include this money with your final check.

 If your employer does not include your vacation pay in your final check, you may be able to file a claim with the California Department of Industrial Relations/Division of Labor Standards Enforcement (“Labor Commissioner”) to receive this pay, as you would for any other wages that your employer fails to pay.
 Your employer may also have to pay you an additional penalty.
 See our Fact Sheet titled “Getting Your Final Paycheck” for more information.

-“Vacation Advances.”
+Some employers allow their employees to take more vacation than they have accrued, and earn back the amount advanced later.
 If your employer gives you an advance on your vacation time and you leave your job before you can earn the vacation time, the California Labor Commissioner has taken the position that your employer does not have the right to deduct the advance from your final check.